 Persistence of proteinuria not considered indicative of persistent disease activity

-Remission by therapy - Achievement of remission while still receiving immunosuppressive medication or corticosteroids (prednisone dose or equivalent at >7.5 mg/d)
+Remission by therapy is defined as achievement of remission while still receiving immunosuppressive medication or corticosteroids (prednisone dose or equivalent of >7.5 mg/d)

 Progressive decline in renal function with the persistence of an active urine sediment

 Persistence or new appearance of any extrarenal manifestation of vasculitis despite immunosuppressive therapy

 Relapse criteria include at least one of the following: